panios/entity_search/README.md

 Below you can also see some cool aggregations and visualizations in Kibana that was done with Abhinay Pandya for the 2020 #WaterFrontHack Global Online Hackathon organised by the H2020 CUTLER project.

+The cluster is hosted in the CSC cPouta infra.

 <p align="center">
   <img src="kibana.png" title="Kibana dashboard">
 </p>